dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/training/covac_quick_guide_complete_data_entry.md

     > **Note**
     >
-v> 1.
-Underlying conditions can only be selected if “Any underlying conditions = Yes”
+    > 1. Underlying conditions can only be selected if “Any underlying conditions = Yes”
     > 2. A number of fields in the vaccination information section will be pre-populated once the vaccine is selected
     > 3. Pregnancy details will appear if the person is female